EIT Climate-KIC is a European knowledge and innovation community, working to accelerate the transition to a zero-carbon economy.

 Decision Metrics & Finance

-Mainstream climate in financial markets
+The mainstream climate in financial markets

 Advance metrics, standards and instruments that enable transparent, true-cost and benefit accounting for a well below 2°C pathway